TillFleisch/ESPHome-HLK-LD2450/README.md

 - increase `rx_buffer_size`
 - use a minimal ESPHome yaml configuration for troubleshooting
 - use a reliable `5V` power source for the sensor

+## Known limitations

+The `internal` property has no effect on zone/target-count configs if they don't provide a name.
+For these entities, `internal` will be `True`.
+To change this value, a name must added to the respective sensors.